-Since the introduction of the apprenticeships levy in April 2017, local leaders up and down the country for it to be devolved.
+Since the introduction of the apprenticeships levy in April 2017, local leaders up and down the country have relentlessly called for it to be devolved.
 The rationale is that local leaders know better than the central government when it comes to understanding and meeting employers’ needs.

 However, as with every new policy, there are key questions that need to be answered: